mrmrs/mnml/README.md

 View the project page at [http://mn-ml.cc](http://mn-ml.cc "MNML - A light-weight responsive html5 boilerplate.")

 MNML is a starting point for prototyping responsive HTML5 PostCSS projects.
-Uses gulp to create a dev environment for rapidly prototyping sites.
+Uses postcss and browser-sync to create a dev environment for rapidly prototyping static sites.

 ## Features

-* css compiling with postcss
+* css compilation with postcss
 * css minification
 * autoprefixer (automatically adds appropriate vendor prefixes)
 * browser reload on filesave using browser-sync